Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-04-19

 Meet Yoast SEO Premium 18.4: a small Yoast SEO update, fixing a number of bugs, including several bugs related to the Wincher integration.
 With the Wincher integration, you can track the rankings of your articles in the search results.
 If you haven’t checked that feature out, please do so!
 We’ve also improved compatibility with PHP 8.1.
-Read more about what's new in Yoast SEO Premium 18.4 in [https://yoa.st/release-19-4-22](our release post in English) or [https://yoa.st/release-19-4-22-spanish](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.4 in [our release post in English](https://yoa.st/release-19-4-22) or [our release post in Spanish](https://yoa.st/release-19-4-22-spanish)!

 #### Other